Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister Hoang Minh Son speaks at the seminar on December 7.
 Photo: Le Nguyen

 Vietnam planned its university network in 2013.
-Some of the goals by 2020 are to have 460 higher education institutions (224 universities, 236 colleges), with 2.2 million students.
-In addition, one training institution is in the world's top 200, about 3% of the total number of students are foreigners.
+Some targets for 2020 are to have 460 higher education institutions (224 universities, 236 colleges), with 2.2 million students.
+In addition, one training institution is in the top 200 in the world, about 3% of the total number of students are foreigners.

 Currently, the country has about 650 higher education institutions (including 244 universities, the rest are colleges) with 2.1 million students.
-Of these, 4 schools are in the top 1,000 of the two prestigious world university rankings, THE and QS, with the highest ranking being 514.
+Of which, 4 schools are in the top 1,000 of the two prestigious world university rankings, THE and QS, the highest ranking is 514.
 The number of international students in Vietnam is about 45,000, accounting for more than 2% of the total number of students.

 The goal of the university network planning to 2030, with a vision to 2050, is to consolidate and develop Vietnam’s higher education system in a synchronous, modern and coherent manner, creating an open, fair and high-quality system with a reasonable scale and structure.
 In the long term, this planning will help Vietnam be ranked among the countries with advanced higher education systems in the region.